nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/nuxeo-dev-tools-extension.md

 ---
 title: Nuxeo Dev Tools Extension
-description: The Nuxeo Dev Tools extension places some of the more commonly performed actions in the Nuxeo Platform at the administrator's fingertips in a convenient browser popup window.
+description: "The Nuxeo Dev Tools extension places some of the more commonly performed actions in the Nuxeo Platform at the administrator's fingertips in a convenient browser popup window."
 review:
     date: '2017-09-22'
     status: ok
     comment: ''
 labels:
     - lts2016-ok
+    - content-review-lts2017
 tree_item_index: 200

 ---